ratulalahy/intro_to_swe/projects/index.md

 These core elements, drawn from professional workflows, form the backbone of your project, ensuring you practice concepts indispensable in the tech industry:

 ### Agile Project Management
-> **Tip** Form dynamic teams, assign roles like Scrum Master, and leverage tools such as GitHub and Zenhub for sprint planning and backlog refinement.
+> **Tip** Form dynamic teams, assign roles like Scrum Master, and leverage tools such as GitHub and GitHub Projects for sprint planning and backlog refinement.
 This mirrors daily rituals at agile powerhouses like Spotify, where iterative cycles and accountability accelerate delivery while accommodating evolving requirements—reducing project failure rates by emphasizing flexibility and user feedback.

 ### Requirements Engineering
 > **Note** Elicit and document user needs through Software Requirements Specifications (SRS), user stories, and use cases.
 Inspired by user-centered approaches at Airbnb, you'll validate assumptions early to prevent costly rework, ensuring your application addresses real pain points like efficient task management in collaborative settings.